Skip to main content

 The Application Process

-1. Complete a Free Application for Federal Student Aid (FAFSA) application online at the Department of Education's website http://fafsa.gov.
+2. Complete a Free Application for Federal Student Aid (FAFSA) application online at studentaid.gov using the instructions below.
+Include MC's school code (002415).

-3. Check your SAR for accuracy.
+4. Check your ISIR for accuracy.
 If there are errors, follow the correction process indicated on the SAR or as instructed by the Office of Financial Aid.

-4. From the information obtained in the SAR and other supporting documents, we will generate an online Financial Aid Award Notification documenting the financial aid available to you including Federal Direct Loan eligibility.
+5. From the information obtained in the ISIR and other supporting documents, we will generate an online Financial Aid Award Notification documenting the financial aid available to you including Federal Direct Loan eligibility.

-5. The student may accept all or a part of the aid by accepting and confirming the Financial Aid Award Notification online or returning the Direct Loan Acceptance Form.
+6. The student may accept all or a part of the aid by accepting and confirming the Financial Aid Award Notification online or returning the Direct Loan Acceptance Form.
+Instructions can be found below.

-6. The student must complete Loan Entrance Counseling on the Web if they have not had a prior Stafford loan at Mississippi College.
+7. The student must complete a Master Promissory Note (MPN) and Entrance Counseling at studentaid.gov if they have not had a prior direct loan at Mississippi College.
+Instructions can be found below.

 Disbursement of Funds

 An Electronic Funds Transfer (EFT) will be sent directly to our school.
-The amount of the proceeds will be the loan amount less the fees.
-Funds will credit first to your Bursar bill and if there are any excess funds the Bursar’s Office will notify you.
+The amount that is disbursed to your account will be the loan amount minus loan origination fees.
+Funds will credit first to your student bill.
+If there are any excess funds, the Business Office will notify you.